 Individual Membership

 Any student enrolled in six or more credits for undergraduate students and four or more credits for graduate students at Western Washington University (WWU) is eligible for membership, assuming they maintain a 2.0 GPA.
+They must also be able to complete the full term of the position.
+Lastly, the student must be eligible for employment in the U.S. throughout the full term of the position.

 Term of Office

-Senators will be elected during and confirmed by the ASEB.
+Senators will be elected during Spring Quarter for the upcoming academic year and confirmed by the ASEB.
+Senators will serve a term of office until the end of the next Spring Quarter after one academic year.

 New Members